 The C major scale is the starting point.
 Learn the scale, practice it, and play it over some backing chords.
 There are many ways to play the scale, we cover a few of them here in Parts 1-3.
-Playing the scale comfortably and being able to 'play around' with it, is the starting point of improvisation IF you want to play creatively, and not use the same licks all the time.
+Playing the scale comfortably and being able to 'play around' with it, is the starting point of improvisation, that is IF you want to play creatively, and not use the same licks all the time.

 So why do I stress this so much: scales are THE BASIS. if you want to make a good start, playing them fluently will pay off many times over during your whole learning process!